Self-employment income support scheme

 We continue to tirelessly lobby for safeguards and we have written to the chancellor calling for additional provision to ensure that the dependants of NHS staff receive their full death in service entitlement, irrespective of whether they are an active member of the NHS pension scheme.

-The BMA is developing a model contract for the engagement of locum GPs in order to maintain death in service throughout the full duration of an engagement, as well as access to occupational entitlements to annual leave and sick pay.
+The BMA has developed a model contract for the engagement of locum GPs in order to maintain death in service throughout the full duration of an engagement, as well as access to occupational entitlements to annual leave and sick pay.

 Welsh Government have published a temporary salaried GP contract.
 GPs should contact their local health board if they are interested in this temporary employment.

 The BMA in Scotland has repeatedly pressed the Scottish Government to commit to providing death in service and other protections for locum GPs.
-On 29 April, they announced that death in service benefits would be provided for those not otherwise eligible, with a lump sum worth twice the member’s annual earnings and continued survivor benefits.
+They announced that death in service benefits would be provided for those not otherwise eligible, with a lump sum worth twice the member’s annual earnings and continued survivor benefits.

 Eligibility for this scheme includes GP locums.